 At Sari Siqui, it’s never just cooking — it’s the feeling of home, and maybe a little bit of healing, that you carry with you.

-We were incredibly honored to be chosen for a national documentary on Siquijor culture: The Atom Araullo Specials - a show hosted by one of the country’s most respected and award-winning journalist, Atom Araullo, and broadcasts across the Philippines.The team came all the way to Siquijor to explore the island’s rich culture, and asked us to share how food, home-cooking, and stories play a role in everyday life here.For a small homecooking business like ours, this was huge - and deeply meaningful.
+We are incredibly honored to be chosen for a national documentary on Siquijor: The Atom Araullo Specials - a show hosted by one of the country’s most respected and award-winning journalist, Atom Araullo, and broadcasts across the Philippines.The team came all the way to Siquijor to explore the island’s rich culture, and asked us to share how food, home-cooking, and and life on the island is.For a small homecooking business like ours, this is huge - and will remain deeply meaningful.

 Here’s the feature, filmed right in our kitchen.